 Are you political?

 No. We are a non-partisan organization that strives to improve the quality of justice.
 We do not endorse candidates nor do we take a public stance on political issues.
-While the treatment of the guilty is open to broad debate, we believe that justice for the innocent transcends politics.
+While many aspects of the criminal justice system are open to broad debate, we believe that justice for the innocent transcends politics.

 What have you accomplished?

 IPMN has done much to help the innocent.
-We have not just focused on DNA, but on all cases where clear evidence of innocence was present.
+We have not just focused on DNA cases, but on all cases where clear evidence of innocence was present.
 We have also provided extensive forensic and legal education as a part of continuing legal education seminars, public presentations, and through clinics and law school classes.
 We share best practices with attorneys, and work to change unjust procedures and practices in the criminal justice system.
 We have secured the release of five wrongfully convicted men, who combined, served 84 years in prison for crimes they did not commit.
-We continue to investigate numerous cases of potential wrongful convictions.
+We continue to investigate numerous cases of potential wrongful convictions in Minnesota, North Dakota, and South Dakota.

 Why do Wrongful Convictions matter?